 the Estonian Health Insurance Fund data include information on treatment invoices of service providers who are EHIF's contractual partners, covering only a part of services.
 From the reference year 2022, treatment invoices are the data source for compiling hospital discharge data (HDD) as hospital services are mostly reimbursed by EHIF;

 the data of the Estonian National Health Information System: data coverage and quality of which are not sufficient to produce reliable statistics.
+The data are used to determine the target population for cancer screening programmes, also for data validation, for development work.

 Source data for the different variables are given in the Annex.